chinasatokolo/MediaKit/speaking.md

 ## Media & Research Features
 * **May 2022:** [“Global labor chains of the western AI”](https://netzpolitik.org/2022/series-on-digital-colonialism-global-labor-chains-of-the-western-ai/) in Netzpolitik
-* **April 2022:** AI: [“This is why the developing world is far behind – and that’s a problem for all of us”](https://www.weforum.org/agenda/2022/04/developing-countries-are-being-left-behind-in-the-ai-race-and-that-s-a-problem-for-all-of-us/) in World Economic Forum
+* **April 2022:** [“This is why the developing world is far behind – and that’s a problem for all of us”](https://www.weforum.org/agenda/2022/04/developing-countries-are-being-left-behind-in-the-ai-race-and-that-s-a-problem-for-all-of-us/) in World Economic Forum
 * **April 2022:** [“Developing countries are being left behind in the AI race – and that's a problem for all of us”](https://uk.news.yahoo.com/developing-countries-being-left-behind-114724193.html?guccounter=1) in Yahoo!
 News
 * **January 2022:** [“Is AI fast becoming a technology built on worker exploitation from Global South?”](http://analyticsindiamag.com/is-ai-fast-becoming-a-technology-built-on-worker-exploitation-from-global-south/) in Analytics India Magazine
 * **October 2021:** [“Much ‘Artificial Intelligence’ Is Still People Behind a Screen”](https://www.bloomberg.com/opinion/articles/2021-10-13/how-good-is-ai-much-artificial-intelligence-is-still-people-behind-a-screen) in Bloomberg and The Washington Post
 * **August 2021:** [“How a Ph.D. student thinks about artificial intelligence, VC”](https://blog.dormroomfund.com/post/how-a-ph-d-student-thinks-about-artificial-intelligence-vc) in Dorm Room Fund
-* **July 2021:** 2021 [“DPE Awards recognize outstanding students, faculty, staff”](https://www.engineering.cornell.edu/news/2021-dpe-awards-recognize-outstanding-students-faculty-staff) in Cornell Engineering News
+* **July 2021:** [“2021 DPE Awards recognize outstanding students, faculty, staff”](https://www.engineering.cornell.edu/news/2021-dpe-awards-recognize-outstanding-students-faculty-staff) in Cornell Engineering News
 * **March 2021:** [“Is AI Deepening the Divide Between the Global North and South?”](https://www.newsweek.com/ai-deepening-divide-between-global-north-south-opinion-1574141) in Newsweek
 * **March 2021:** [“Underpaid Workers Are Being Forced to Train Biased AI on Mechanical Turk”](https://www.vice.com/en/article/88apnv/underpaid-workers-are-being-forced-to-train-biased-ai-on-mechanical-turk) in VICE
 * **February 2021:** [“The AI industry is built on geographic and social inequality, research shows”](https://venturebeat.com/business/the-ai-industry-is-built-on-geographic-and-social-inequality-research-shows/) by VentureBeat